programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 Anon_1756_Epitaphs.pdf
 Anon_1756_Epitaphs_ocr.pdf`

 With Tesseract, it is normally necessary to specify the language(s) or script(s) of the text using the `-l` flag.
 More than one language or script may be specified by using `+`.
 You can find the list of language codes and more information about the language models on the [Tesseract GitHub page](https://github.com/tesseract-ocr/tesseract/blob/main/doc/tesseract.1.asc#languages).
+Depending on your Operating System, you might be required to install language packages separately, as described on this [documentation page](https://ocrmypdf.readthedocs.io/en/latest/languages.html#lang-packs).

 OCRmyPDF creates a new PDF file with an OCR overlay.
 If you are working with PDFs that already have a (presumably unsatisfactory) OCR overlay, the `redo-ocr` argument allows for a new one to be created by OCRmyPDF.
 The `sidecar` argument creates a text file that contains the OCR text found by OCRmyPDF.
 An alternative to using the `sidecar` argument would be to use another program such as pdftotext to extract the embedded texts from the newly created PDF files.